Mingtaros/NLP-based-Chatbot-from-Scratch/Django Backend/README.md

 ## How To Run
 1. Open NLPChatbot directory
+2. do `python manage.py migrate` first before running the server
-2. do `python manage.py runserver`
+3. do `python manage.py runserver`
-3. open `localhost:8000` in your app
+4. open `localhost:8000` or `127.0.0.1:8000` in your app

 ## Intent Classification
 URL: <u>/chatbot/getIntent</u>